Skip to main content

 • Signature and Address of Incorporator: An incorporator signs and delivers your Utah Articles of Incorporation.
 The incorporator doesn’t have to be a director, officer, or anyone with ownership interest in the corporation.
 If you hire us, we’ll be your incorporator.

 • Principal Address: The principal address is the location of your main office, which should be a street address.
+If you hire us, we list our permanent business address, not yours, to protect your privacy since your articles of organization become public record.

 • Directors and Officers: Your corporation is required to have at least one director and one officer.
 If these positions haven’t been decided yet, that’s okay—you can leave this blank and include the names and addresses in your first annual report.
 Utah’s Government Records Access and Management Act permits you to use the physical address of the corporation instead of personal addresses in order to maintain privacy.